GeyserMC/GeyserWiki/_docs/geyser/geyser-api.md

 To use events in a Spigot/Paper plugin or a Fabric mod, you need to register the Geyser Event Bus as a listener and then subscribe to the events you want to listen to.
 Extensions can use the @Subscribe annotation.

+Events are categorized into the following categories:
+- [Bedrock](https://github.com/GeyserMC/Geyser/tree/master/api/src/main/java/org/geysermc/geyser/api/event/bedrock): Events that are sent for each connecting Bedrock client, for example the ClientEmoteEvent that is sent when a Bedrock player uses an emote - or the SessionLoginEvent that is sent when a Bedrock player logged in and is about to join a server.
+- [Java](https://github.com/GeyserMC/Geyser/tree/master/api/src/main/java/org/geysermc/geyser/api/event/java): Events that are sent for the java server, for example the ServerDefineCommandsEvent - it is fired when the Java sends the commands to show for Bedrock players.
+- [Connection](https://github.com/GeyserMC/Geyser/tree/master/api/src/main/java/org/geysermc/geyser/api/event/connection): Connection-related events, such as a ping event to return e.g. a custom MOTD.
+- [Lifecycle](https://github.com/GeyserMC/Geyser/tree/master/api/src/main/java/org/geysermc/geyser/api/event/lifecycle): Events that are sent during Geyser's lifecycle, such as the loading of custom items, resource packs, or Geyser commands.

+To see all the events in the respective categories, click on the links above.

 ##### Examples:

 Each method that you want to subscribe to an event needs to be annotated with the @Subscribe annotation (from the GeyserMC events package).